BMG-Esports/gjallarhorn/README.md

 **Errors:** All errors are treated as fatal even though they won't crash the app.
-We publish the errors to the operator and give the user the option to mark them as non-fatal and pause the tournament, or default to a meaningful value (like if start.gg does not return a value for a field)
+We publish the errors to the operator and give the user the option to mark them as non-fatal and pause the tournament, or default to a meaningful value (like if challengermode does not return a value for a field)

 **Project Structure:** Core contains the meat of Gjallarhorn.
 You will find card UI built from React components in `src/client/pages/cards` and their respective